jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 ```

 # Dependency Injection Helps Support Dependency Inverse Principle
 Let’s see how DI would have helped solve my DIP issue.
-There is no path from `ClientApplication` to `MyClass`:
+There is no dependency path from `ClientApplication` to `MyClass`:

 <img src="/assets/DependencyInjection.png" alt="Dependency Injection" width = "95%" align="center" style="padding-right: 20px;">